lwhjon/repo-labels-cli/README.md

        ```Shell
        python repolabels.py import exported/github_docs_2021_06_27_19_20_50_283179.json https://github.com/JonathanLeeWH/Sample
        ```

+   - The `rm-all` subcommand can be used to remove all the labels from a GitHub Repository.

+     - In the example below, we attempt to remove all the labels from a sample GitHub Repository:

+       ```Shell
+       python repolabels.py rm-all https://github.com/JonathanLeeWH/Sample
+       ```

    - The `rate-limit` subcommand can be used to check the current rate limits for each services such as GitHub API rate limits.